oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 embedded in the JIDL comment field between the `//` and `::` delimiters, as described in [Section&nbsp;3.1.3.2.1](#31321--array-field-names-in-jidl).

-> EDITOR'S NOTE: may need to reformat the comments in the following for readability

 ###### Figure 3-ipv4-header

 ```